 Chinese New Year: Rolled Pineapple Tart (Nastar Gulung) Amigurumi Crochet Pattern・农历新年: 钩针编织黄梨卷

 The Year of the Fire Horse is just under one week away now!
 For Chinese New Year this year, I'm again serving up another batch of crochet pineapple tarts.
 Rolled pineapple tarts, to be precise.
-I made these crochet pineapple rolls last year alongside the crochet pineapple tart balls, which were the main feature of last year's Chinese New Year.
-See below for the crochet pattern.
+I made these crochet pineapple rolls last year alongside the crochet pineapple tart balls; the latter were the main feature of last year's Chinese New Year.

 ![]() |

 These pineapple rolls may be my final batch of pineapple tarts for my kueh amigurumi project.
-But it's not the end, as there will be other types of amigurumi kueh that I want to explore, make and share.
+But it's not the end, as there are other types of amigurumi kueh that I want to explore, make and share about.

 ROLLED PINEAPPLE TART (NASTAR GULUNG) AMIGURUMI PATTERN